 Good vibes await.

 Even before you enter, the red brick exterior with potted greenery hanging in the windows and the handwritten chalkboard sign that says 'Fish Tacos' all hint at the casual, comforting vibe within.
-The restaurant is designed with entrances on both ends, opening onto West Hastings on one end and the infamous 'Blood Alley' on the other.
+The restaurant is designed with entrances on both ends, opening onto West Cordova on one end and the infamous 'Blood Alley' on the other.
 We entered from the side of the Burrito Bar, where trendy guests lined up to order their lunch.

 Walking down the corridor we could hear the excitement in the packed dining space, as guests devoured their tasty tacos, burritos, and nachos.
 Though it was nearing the tail end of the lunch rush, the space was still lively with energy and conversation.